Referrals, Fees, and Rebates

 We're a private practice with Psychologists in Melbourne and online that are all registered with Medicare.
 With a referral or Mental Health Care Plan from your GP, you'll be able to access rebates of up to 50% of the session cost depending on which Psychologist you see.
 If you can't find an answer to your question here, please feel free to give our friendly admin team a call on (03) 8330 5588.

 What are the fees?

-The fees for General Psychologists and other types of Endorsed Psychologists (non-clinical) are $200 for in hour appointments and $215 for after hours appointments (before 9am and 4pm onwards and all day Saturday).
+The fees for General Psychologists and other types of Endorsed Psychologists (non-clinical) start from $215 for in hour appointments and $230 for after hours appointments (before 9am and 4pm onwards and all day Saturday).
 With a Mental Health Care Plan (MHCP), you'll be able to access up to 10 rebates of $92.90 per calendar year.

 If you're seeing a Clinical Psychologist, the fees are $245 for in hour appointments and $260 for after hours appointments.
 The rebate with a MHCP is $136.35 per session.

 *Clients can access up to 10 rebated sessions per calendar year with a Mental Health Care Plan (MHCP) from your GP.
 More info about how to get a MHCP below!

 Please note: As of Jan 1st, 2024, we increased our service fee by $15 to adjust for the increasing costs of providing our psychological services.
 We appreciate that the increasing cost of living has really affected all of us in the past 2 years and that this change in service fee is a modest increase.

 The Australian Psychology Society National Schedule of Recommended Fees 2022-2023 has the standard 60-minute consultation fee at $280, however our fees have always been lower than this recommendation.

 Our priority will always be your wellbeing.
 If you have any concerns about the fee increase affecting your situation, please speak with your psychologist and we can work together to find a balance.